 Post Master Certificate Program in Neurocounseling

-The neurocounseling certificate gives you added value in many counseling-focused settings.
-You will benefit from the training if you’re involved in health or professional school counseling, social work, psychology, pastoral counseling, rehabilitation counseling, psychiatric nursing and other related fields.
+These tools are useful if you’re involved in health or professional school counseling, social work, psychology, pastoral counseling, rehabilitation counseling, psychiatric nursing and other related fields.

 Graduate Program Requirements